Program Requirements and Opportunities

 For more information, visit the Catalog Homepage to view the current content.
 To view Catalogs from previous academic years, visit the Catalog Archives page.

-Students choosing a concentration, minor or independent major in gender and sexuality plan their programs in consultation with the Gender and Sexuality coordinator on their home campus.
-Members of the Gender and Sexuality steering committee serve as their individual mentors.
-All students in the program take the core course, "Interdisciplinary Perspectives on Sex and Gender."
-Other courses in the program allow them to explore a range of approaches to gender and sexual difference: critical feminist theory; women's studies; transnational and third-world feminisms; the experiences of women of color; gender and science; the construction of masculinity; gay, lesbian, queer, transgender, and transsexual studies; the history and representation of gender and sexuality in a global context.
+Students choosing a concentration, minor, or independent major in Gender and Sexuality Studies plan their programs in consultation with the Gender and Sexuality Studies director.
+Members of the Gender and Sexuality Studies steering committee serve as their individual mentors.
+All students in the program take an introductory course and the junior seminar, "Interdisciplinary Perspectives on Gender and Sexuality."
+Other courses in the program allow students to explore a range of themes, approaches, and methodologies, including gender studies; feminist theory, queer theory, and trans studies; LGBTQIA+ history; transnational and third-world feminisms; women of color feminism and queer/trans of color critique; and science and technology studies.

 Concentration and Minor Requirements